News of the Fictional

 Nessie 2023

-The Loch Ness Centre in Scotland is trying to build a brand and grand new search for Nessie.
+The Loch Ness Centre (yes, that's how they spell it) in Scotland is trying to build a brand and grand new search for Nessie.
 They want to get lots of amateurs -- with their drones and infrared cameras -- to participate in a massive new search, using much of modern technology, including hydrophones, for the weekend of August 26-27.
 It's supposed to be the largest of its kind since the 1972 search we reported on in the essay.

 Barbie 2023